chenyichen0420/CBCOJ_Source/API_docs.md

 We're trying to shift the API server from javascript(node.js) to MSVC c++20, all API disabled.

+Most API will have a new format due to "technical" reason(I'm too lazy to implement many types of response).

 ## Registeration

 ### Generate Register Token